Aterlone/th.com/content/posts/BlockCiphers.md

 So yeah, I was in a plane today going home and was just reading on block ciphers with the intent to learn blockchain hacking.
 For those not well adversed in hacking, NO I AM NOT GOING TO USE THIS WITH ILL INTENT.
 Anyway with the disclaimer done, let's get right in.

-So I'm going to use this website as an opportunity to explain what I learned while on the place.
-I will cover ECB(Electronic Code Book), CBC(Cipher Block Chaining), and a tiny bit of CTR(Counter Mode) which I didn't understand fully.
+So I'm going to use this website as an opportunity to explain what I learned while on the plane.
+I will cover ECB(Electronic Code Book), CBC(Cipher Block Chaining), and a tiny bit of CTR(Counter Mode) which I didn't understand very well.

 # The content